On the Impact of Serial Dependence on Penalized Regression Methods: Proofs

-$\blacksquare$ \begin{rem} For $T<\infty$ the quantity $\eta_{12}$ has a variance that increases with the degree of serial dependence.
-This quantity strongly affects the impact of the degree of serial dependence on the variance of $a_{12}$ and, as a consequence, on the variance of both $\widehat{Cov}(x_1,x_2)$ and $b$.\end{rem} Proposition~\ref{prop:due} shows that the OLS estimate $b$ is normally distributed with a variance that strongly depends on the degrees of serial dependence.
-In this context, it is common to adjust the standard error of the OLS to achieve consistency in the presence of heteroskedasticity and/or serial dependence; this leads, for instance, to the Heteroskedasticity and Autocorrelation Consistent (HAC) estimator of \cite{NeweyWest87} (NW).
-However, it has been recently shown that NW estimates can be highly sub-optimal (or inefficient) in the presence of strong serial dependence \citep{Kapetanios2022}.
-In Supplement~\ref{Dist_b} we provide a simulation study to corroborate the result in Proposition \ref{prop:due}.
+\begin{customrem}{C.1} For $T<\infty$ the quantity $\eta_{12}$ has a variance that increases with the degree of serial dependence.
+This quantity strongly affects the impact of the degree of serial dependence on the variance of $a_{12}$ and, as a consequence, on the variance of both $\widehat{Cov}(x_1,x_2)$ and $b$. \end{customrem}

-It is important to note that if $x_1$ and $x_2$ are generated by independent MA($q$) processes then serial dependence increases the variance of $b$ as the order $q$ increases; see \cite{Granger2001}.
+\begin{customrem}{C.2} It is important to note that if $x_1$ and $x_2$ are generated by independent MA($q$) processes then serial dependence increases the variance of $b$ as the order $q$ increases; see \cite{Granger2001}.
 This is due to the fact that any MA($\infty$) can be represented as an AR(1).
-Thus, increasing $q$, we are faced with the same spurious component $\eta_{12}$ that impacts the sample covariance between orthogonal AR(1) processes. \paragraph{ Sample Distribution of $v$.} To obtain the sample distribution of $v$ we adapt Theorem~3.3.1 in \citet[p.~75]{Anderson03} to the case of AR(1) processes. \begin{prop} Under Assumption \ref{ass:uno} the sample distribution of $v$ is approximately
+Thus, increasing $q$, we are faced with the same spurious component $\eta_{12}$ that impacts the sample covariance between orthogonal AR(1) processes. \end{customrem}